ronjaquensel/EclipseDataspaceConnector/docs/architecture/contracts.md

 ## Offering

-The EDC connector is able to provide contract offers.
+The EDC is able to provide contract offers.
 This feature requires four different types of extensions:

 - [Core Contract Extension](../../core/contract/README.md)
 - Extension that implements the **Asset Index**